BAXA88bek/BAXA88bek/README.md

 - 👋 Hi, I’m Bakhodir
 - 👀 I’m interested in AI and Data science
 - 🌱 I’m currently learning machine learning and deep learning
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on deep learning projects
 - 📫 How to reach me kilichevbakhodir03@gmail.com

 <!---